-We aim to foster a broader recognition in society of transformative practices (many of which derive in the first place from the world’s spiritual and mystical traditions) that enhance personal well-being and growth, and which promote reconciliation and collective evolution and harmony.
+We aim to foster a broader recognition in society of transformative practices (many of which derive from the world’s spiritual and mystical traditions) that enhance personal well-being and growth, and which promote reconciliation, collective evolution and social harmony.
 We also aim to support the development and dissemination of new, safe and effective techniques of self-exploration and transformation, to supplement recognized and scientifically-validated medical, psychotherapeutic and coaching practices.

-In our projects and courses we strive to provide a range of creative and transpersonal processes which offer opportunities for a deepening of self-awareness and spiritual connection.
-We strive to refine our own practices as vehicles for transformation, by continuously developing our understanding of how our work affects us and our clients.
+In our projects, programmes and courses we strive to provide a range of creative and transpersonal processes which offer opportunities for a deepening of self-awareness and spiritual connection.
+We strive to refine our own practices as vehicles for transformation, by continuously developing our understanding of how our work affects us and our students.
 We recognise the value of mindfulness and reflective practice in growth-promoting work.
-We aim to join our clients on their journeys with openness, integrity and presence, being respectful and supportive of their needs whilst offering a challenging perspective when appropriate.
+We aim to join our students on their journeys with openness, integrity and presence, being respectful and supportive of their needs whilst offering a challenging perspective when appropriate.

 We endeavour to foster spiritual integrity.